LennethNova/Stock_market/README.md

-# Draft:
+# STOCK MARKET PREDICTION

 ## Topic
-Using Yahoo Finance and the code obtained from the Towards Data Science webpage (https://towardsdatascience.com/downloading-historical-stock-prices-in-python-93f85f059c1f) in order to scrape the information containing the stock data (Date, Open, High, Low, Close, Adj Close, Volume, Name), the topic that will be covered is to create a portfolio in order to suggest people or  companies to invest.
+Using Yahoo Finance and the code obtained from the Towards Data Science [webpage](https://towardsdatascience.com/downloading-historical-stock-prices-in-python-93f85f059c1f) in order to scrape the information containing the stock data (Date, Open, High, Low, Close, Adj Close, Volume, Name), the topic that will be covered is to create a portfolio in order to suggest people or  companies to invest.
 By working on the data, the target is to create a model that helps predict possible ups and downs in the market using the historical stock prices.
 The main reason to select this topic is that this data is real and will be of great use to polish skills and make something that will be useful for someone that wants to invert in the stock market, with this in mind we could have the chance to create a company that allows us to advise people or even companies about how to invest their money in the market with potential good results or even take a better decisions in our own investments.
 Using a time series model and machine learning models, specially Support Vector Machine and Artificial Neural Networks, the data will be tested and trained to try to accomplish a good percent of accuracy.
 For this, the data that will be used are samples taken in regular time intervals, with pandas, numpy and matplotlib, the time behavior can be observed.
 Also, it is important to note that Keras will be used and, a deeper research on exponential smoothing will be made.